KfirHashay/Floatify/README.md

 ### Loading & Bubble State

-Set a channel to `'loading'` to show a spinner and switch to `'bubble'` when only an icon should remain.
+Set a channel to `'loading'` to show a spinner and switch to `'bubble'` once loading completes.
 A typical pattern is to drive this from a loading boolean:

 ```tsx
 const { registerChannel, updateChannelState } = useAggregator();